ChiangKaiShek327/tools/README.md

 ```
 I m too lazy so I mak this package

-and I just need 1 line to do something like pak a file as zip
+and I just need 1 line to do something like pak a file to zip

 [DOCUMENT](https://chiangkaishek327.github.io/documents/tools/)